priyadaarshini18-ui/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: PRIYADAARSHINI.V RegisterNumber:25013541
 */

 **RTL LOGIC FOR FLIPFLOPS**